legout/flowerpower/README.md

 **FlowerPower** is a Python framework designed for building, configuring, scheduling, and executing data processing pipelines with ease and flexibility.
 It promotes a modular, configuration-driven approach, allowing you to focus on your pipeline logic while FlowerPower handles the orchestration.

-It is leveraging the [Hamilton](https://github.com/DAGWorks-Inc/hamilton) library for defining dataflows in a clean, functional way within your Python pipeline scripts.
+It leverages the [Hamilton](https://github.com/apache/hamilton) library for defining dataflows in a clean, functional way within your Python pipeline scripts.
 Pipelines are defined in Python modules and configured using YAML files, making it easy to manage and understand your data workflows.
-FlowerPower integrates with job queue systems like [RQ](https://github.com/rq/rq), enabling you to schedule and manage your pipeline runs efficiently.
+FlowerPower integrates with [RQ (Redis Queue)](https://github.com/rq/rq) for job queue management, enabling you to schedule and manage your pipeline runs efficiently.
+The framework features a clean separation between pipeline execution and job queue management, with a unified project interface that makes it easy to work with both synchronous and asynchronous execution modes.
 It also provides a web UI (Hamilton UI) for monitoring and managing your pipelines.
-FlowerPower is designed to be extensible, allowing you to easily swap components like job queue backends or add custom I/O plugins.
+FlowerPower is designed to be extensible, allowing you to easily add custom I/O plugins and adapt to different deployment scenarios.
 This flexibility makes it suitable for a wide range of data processing tasks, from simple ETL jobs to complex data workflows.

 ## ✨ Key Features

-*   **Modular Pipeline Design:** Thanks to [Hamilton](https://github.com/DAGWorks-Inc/hamilton), you can define your data processing logic in Python modules, using functions as nodes in a directed acyclic graph (DAG).
+*   **Modular Pipeline Design:** Thanks to [Hamilton](https://github.com/apache/hamilton), you can define your data processing logic in Python modules, using functions as nodes in a directed acyclic graph (DAG).
 *   **Configuration-Driven:** Define pipeline parameters, execution logic, and scheduling declaratively using simple YAML files.
-*   **Job Queue Integration:** Built-in support for asynchronous execution:
-    *   **RQ (Redis Queue):** For distributed task queues and time-based scheduling.
+*   **Job Queue Integration:** Built-in support for asynchronous execution with **RQ (Redis Queue)** for distributed task queues, background processing, and time-based scheduling.
 *   **Extensible I/O Plugins:** Connect to various data sources and destinations (CSV, JSON, Parquet, DeltaTable, DuckDB, PostgreSQL, MySQL, MSSQL, Oracle, MQTT, SQLite, and more).
-*   **Multiple Interfaces:** Interact with your pipelines via:
+*   **Unified Project Interface:** Interact with your pipelines via:
+    *   **FlowerPowerProject API:** A unified interface for both synchronous and asynchronous pipeline execution, job queue management, and worker control.
     *   **Command Line Interface (CLI):** For running, managing, and inspecting pipelines.
     *   **Web UI:** A graphical interface for monitoring and managing pipelines and schedules. ([Hamilton UI](https://hamilton.dagworks.io/en/latest/hamilton-ui/ui/))
 *   **Filesystem Abstraction:** Simplified file handling with support for local and remote filesystems (e.g., S3, GCS).